tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 In addition, the `User-Agent` header is set to an empty value not specified in the call, which prevents setting the default value.

 ### Response Rewriting

 #### Redirects

-The Application Gateway performs response rewriting in situations, when the external system responds a redirect (`3xx` status code) that points to a URL with the same host but a different path:
+The Application Gateway performs response rewriting in situations when an external system responds to a redirect (`3xx` status code) that points to a URL with the same host but a different path:

-The `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port.
+The `Location` header is modified to replace the original target path with the Application Gateway URL and port.
 The sub-path pointing to the called service remains attached at the end.

 The modified `Location` header has finally the following format:

 `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`

-This ensures that the calling Kyma workload will also send the redirected request through the Application Gateway instead starting a direct communication with the external system.
-Passing authorization or custom headers, URL parameters and the body will consistently work.
+This ensures that the calling Kyma workload will also send the redirected request through the Application Gateway instead of starting direct communication with the external system.
+Passing authorization or custom headers, URL parameters, and the body works consistently.

 #### 5xx Error responses